Making Waves – The Past, Present, and Future of EEG Research

 Where are we at today?

-In more recent years, the use of EEG has capitalised on its intrinsic advantages.
+In more recent years, the use of EEG has capitalized on its intrinsic advantages.
 As an imaging method, it has become relatively cheap and portable, resulting in a wide use with young children and infants.
 It should come as no surprise that kids can be tricky participants in scientific research, so the flexibility offered has been integral to furthering our understanding of the early developing brain.
-The ease of combination with other biometric or imaging tools has also enhanced what would previously be standalone findings, helping researchers peer back into the brain and mind ever further.
+The ease of combination with other biosensors or imaging tools has also enhanced what would previously be standalone findings, helping researchers peer back into the brain and mind ever further.

 One of the greatest, and simplest, innovations in EEG research has been the move away from analog to digital recordings.
 Long gone are the days in which electrical impulses were translated into ink onto paper.
 There are no longer literal scrolls of data, and instead researchers can themselves scroll through the data.
 The rise of automated and integrated computer-EEG systems has provided both an accessible and adaptable system for research, while new and innovative analytical methods make the most of the output.

-iMotions is at the forefront of enhancing research completed with EEG, by simplifying the route to completing EEG experiments, while also providing a flexibility and compatibility with other biometric measurements.
+iMotions is at the forefront of enhancing research completed with EEG, by simplifying the route to completing EEG experiments, while also providing a flexibility and compatibility with other biosensor measurements.
 As a software solution it provides an all-in-one environment for presenting stimuli, and recording respondent data simultaneously.
 The rate at which science advances has never been faster, and is increasing all the time – iMotions is designed to be at the forefront, and to continue to lead the way with EEG research and beyond.

 As we look towards a century of EEG research and beyond, the next steps will likely involve capitalizing further on recent technological innovations.
 As the costs of hardware decrease, utilizing several sensors in a single study will become an increasingly accessible approach, both deepening understanding, but also cross-validating experiments.
 This multilevel approach provides a stronger basis for conclusions to be made, and shows a more holistic view of human cognition.